joemontoya505/hello-world/README.md

 The voice of the Hidden waterfall and the children in the apple tree
 Not known because not looked for
-But hear, half heard
-In the stillness between two waves of the sea
+But hear, half heard in the stillness between two waves of the sea